Mom0aut/Mom0aut/README.md

 - 🔭 I’m currently working on [Dynamic Relations](https://github.com/Mom0aut/DynamicRelations)

-- 🌱 I’m wanna learn more about Astro
+- 🌱 I’m wanna learn more about NextJs

 - ❓ Ask me about anything related to Java/Spring and related technologies